 5. Maria Virgin Chicken (Chinatown Food Centre)

-There’re 2 types of chicken to choose from – the normal HK-style chicken, or the Signature Virgin Chicken.
-I tried the Signature Virgin Chicken ($10/half chicken) and personally feel that it’s better than the nearby Hawker Chan.
+There're two types of chicken to choose from - the normal HK-style chicken, or the Signature Virgin Chicken.
+The Signature Virgin Chicken ($10/half chicken) is worth a try.

 The accompanying sauce is rich and permeates through the chicken.
 Even the chicken breast is tender!
 Special mention to the Braised Tofu too, a generous portion of silky smooth tofu that's soaked up the savouriness of soy sauce.
 Do note that the queue during lunch hours tends to be long, and moves relatively slowly.

 Address: Blk 335 Smith Street, #02-189 Chinatown Complex Food Centre, Singapore 050335 (Temporarily closed in 2019)